-If you’re wondering how to make money without a job, you’ve come to the right place.
+If you’re an introvert looking for ways to make extra money, you’ve come to the right place.

-In fact, this short guide on side jobs for introverts has now been shared over 100,000 times on social media.
+This short guide has now been shared over 100,000 times on social media.

-All of these ideas are working GREAT in 2019!
+The best part?
+All of these ideas are working GREAT right now.